-Detroit singer Lizzo wants a federal judge to declare that brothers Raisen are not the co-writers of her hit song Truth Hurts.
-After drawn-out attempts to settle this quietly, things have crescendoed quickly with one of the brohters taking it to Insta, and Lizzo’s attorneys valiantly responding in the media.
+Detroit singer Lizzo wants a federal judge to declare that brothers Raisen are not co-writers of her hit song Truth Hurts.
+Despite drawn-out attempts to settle this dispute quietly, hostilities have crescendoed quickly with one of the Raisen brothers airing the matter on Instagram, and Lizzo’s attorneys valiantly responding in other media.

 Zachary Brown of Zac Brown Band filed a complaint against Ryan Tedder of One Republic for what Brown alleges to be a false DMCA takedown notice.
 Tedder’s takedown notice resulted in all music streaming platforms taking down a song from Brown’s new album–a song on which Tedder and Brown appear to have been co-authors.
 All because Tedder wanted to give parts of that song to American DJ Diplo.

 Two Atlanta-based producers filed a complaint against novelty-rap-star-turned-revolutionary Lil Nas X and his collaborators over one of their latest releases, alleging they infringed upon a beat and chord progression they created for use in another hip-hop track.